 The almost unlimited potential of Containers

 Containers will significantly increase the speed of software development, the platform’s independence, the efficiency of resources, and the reliability of processes.
-In today’s quick-paced, lean environment, they are a perfect way for companies.
+In today’s quick-paced, lean environment, they are a perfect solution for companies.

 To list some of the most important advantages that Containers offer: